‘Family, Community & You’

 - Family Well-Being Programme – 4 week course for parents and their experiences

-- Non Violent Resistance (NVR) – 8 week programme for parents
+- Non Violent Resistance (NVR) – integrated model of working with parents and adults

 - Suicide Awareness Day – raising increased awareness of suicide in the community